sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 Here, our naming choices are limited:

 - `isCrocodile` is a natural choice but clashes with the function name;
-- `crocodile` would mean that this variable holds one item of the `crocodiles` array.
+- `crocodile` would mean that this variable holds one element of the `crocodiles` array.

 So, what can we do about it?
 Not a lot: